levimcg/levimcg.com/src/posts/2020-12-15-copyright-snippet.md

 date: 2020-12-15
 tags:
  - snippet
+ - code
+ - "progressive enhancement"
 ---
 It's that time of year again, so I thought I'd do a quick post on the simple bit of JavaScript I use to keep the copyright date current in the static sites I build.
+Add the `hidden` attribute to your container element markup so that if JS fails for some reason it won't display.

 ```js
 (function() {